okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/deploy-your-app/main/javascript/deployment.md

-## Deploying a JavaScript app
+## Deploy a JavaScript app

-JavaScript applications, when built for production, are just a bunch of static files.
-You can deploy them to any web server, configure that web server to be SPA-aware, and you should be good to go!
+JavaScript apps built for production are a collection of static files.
+You can deploy them to any web server, configure that web server to be SPA-aware, and you should be good to go.

 Ensure that you configure all paths to redirect to `index.html` because your framework handles the routing.
 You also need to force HTTPS.